 Dating on comcast

-The station operated on a half-day schedule, usually signing on in the early afternoon and signing off in the late evening.
+Few television sets could receive UHF broadcasts at the time, and there was insufficient program inventory.The station operated on a half-day schedule, usually signing on in the early afternoon and signing off in the late evening.